emqx/emqx-docs/en_US/observability/open-telemetry/metrics.md

-# Integrate with OpenTelemetry
+# EMQX OpenTelemetry Metrics

-[OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) is an observability framework and toolkit designed to create and manage telemetry data such as traces, metrics, and logs.
-Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like Jaeger and Prometheus, as well as commercial offerings.

 EMQX 5.2 has built-in support for pushing metrics directly to the OpenTelemetry Collector over the gRPC OTEL protocol.
 The Collector can then route, filter, and transform the data to any desired backend for storage and visualization.

-This page introduces how to integrate OpenTelemetry with EMQX through EMQX Dashboard and view EMQX metrics through [Prometheus](./prometheus.md).
+This page introduces how to integrate OpenTelemetry with EMQX through EMQX Dashboard and view EMQX metrics through [Prometheus](../prometheus.md).
 Future versions of EMQX will also integrate trace and log data with the Collector, enabling full OpenTelemetry support.

 ```
                                        -> StatsD